PhotonVision/photonvision/docs/source/docs/contributing/building-docs.md

 ## Docs Builds on Pull Requests

 Pre-merge builds of docs can be found at: `https://photonvision-docs--PRNUMBER.org.readthedocs.build/en/PRNUMBER/index.html`.
 These docs are republished on every commit to a pull request made to PhotonVision/photonvision-docs.
 For example, PR 325 would have pre-merge documentation published to `https://photonvision-docs--325.org.readthedocs.build/en/325/index.html`.
-Additionally, the pull requrest will have a link directly to the pre-release build of the docs.
+Additionally, the pull request will have a link directly to the pre-release build of the docs.
 This build only runs when there is a change to files in the docs sub-folder.

 ## Style Guide